MICHAELMUNAVU83/MICHAELMUNAVU83/README.md

 #### Hey 👋 I'm MICHAEL MUNAVU a fullstack developer, who is passionate about making open-source more accessible and creating technology to solve problems 😎.
-The technologies i enjoy working with include  Javascript and React .
-I'm also interested in learning new things like APIs, CI/CD, Docker, React, Ruby and Databases.
+The technologies i enjoy working with include  Javascript and React and Ruby on Rails for backend development .
+I'm also interested in learning new things like CI/CD and Docker .
 I AM AVAILABLE FOR HIRE